TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-03-19-how-to-critisize-like-a-senior-programmer.md

 - *"I personally find IDE useful, because it it helps me with class autocomplete.
 That saves me lot of time, since I use other dependencies than my code."*

+<br><br>

+Your feedback and tips are most welcomed as I want to get better in this, so add your comment.
+Even with sarcastic examples from this post ;).

+<br><br>

+Happy feedbacking!